kiet13/structure-inpainting/README.md

 ```

 ### 2) Testing
 To test the model, create a `config.yaml` file similar to the [example config file](config.yml.example) and copy it under your checkpoints directory.
-Read the [configuration](#model-configuration) guide for more information on model configuration.

 You can test the model on all three stages: 1) structure model, 2) inpaint model and 3) joint model.
 In each case, you need to provide an input image (image with a mask) and a grayscale mask file.
 Please make sure that the mask file covers the entire mask region in the input image.
 To test the model:
 ```bash